A Systematic Search for Big Dippers in ASAS-SN: Discussion of each target

 J175602$+$013135 (ASASSN-24cf, ASAS-SN Transient Page\footnote{ \url{https://www.astronomy.ohio-state.edu/asassn/transients.html}}) is on the giant branch and has a single dimming event that began on 22/02/2024 and lasted for about 95 days with a maximum depth of $\Delta g\simeq2.3$~mag.
 This object is identified as a RS Canum Venaticorum (RS CVn) variable in \Gaia \space \citep{GaiaColab, GaiaDR3}.
 It is difficult for EBs to have this combination of depth and duration, but not impossible.

 J223332$+$565552 (ASASSN-23ik, {ASAS-SN Transient Page}\footnotemark[\ref{fn:transients}]) is a lower main sequence star with a single dimming event that began 15/11/2023 and lasted for about 20 days with a maximum depth of $\Delta g\simeq0.7$~mag.
 It has been classified as a $\beta$ Persei-type (Algol) eclipsing system, however, there is no reported period \citep{vsx}.
 With an $RV_{amp}=22.29$~km/s, we can estimate a period of $P=873M_{T\odot}$~days, using Eqn.~\ref{eqn:MPtoV} and assuming an edge-on circular orbit.
-However, we see no other events in either the $g$ or $V$ band light curves.
+However, we see no other events in either the $g$ or $V$ band light curves with an estimated minimum period of roughly 1700 days.
+This minimum period is close to two times the estimate using Eqn.~\ref{eqn:MPtoV}, however, the $RV_{amp}$ is close to the threshold of $20$~km/s where underestimates of the period become more likely.

 J073924$-$272916 had a single, $\Delta g\simeq0.3$~mag dimming event that began on 25/02/2023 and lasted for about 27 days.
 It is a red giant and the event is similar to the event seen in J181752$-$580749 below.
 ATLAS reports this target as a "dubious" binary with $P=2.01$ days \citep{Heinze18}.
 With an $RV_{amp}=23.91$~km/s, the period estimate using Eqn.~\ref{eqn:MPtoV} is $P=707M_{T\odot}$~days.
+Which is likely an underestimate.
+From folding the light curve we estimate a minimum period of $\sim1{,}300$~days.

 J074007$-$161608 had a single, $\Delta g\simeq0.3$~mag dimming event on 21/09/2022 that lasted about 4 days.
 It is a luminous star in the Hertzsprung Gap.
 Its CMD position is uncertain because its \Gaia \space parallax uncertainty is large ($\varpi = 0.0742 \pm 0.0321$ mas), which also affects the extinction estimate.
 The events are similar to those in J181752$-$580749 and J223332$+$565552.
 We do not see any additional events.